J-ally/elo_MIA/README.md

 Open `http://localhost:5000`.

-The SQLite database (`elo.db`) is created automatically on first run.
+The SQLite database (`elo.db`) is created automatically on first run. **If U're the new host, the scores and matches are available in a compact sqlite DB that is straighforward to move between machines**

 ## create an .env